-Compensation will not be payable if we are forced to cancel, or in any way change your tour for reasons of consolidation due to minimum numbers not being attained for both travel and sport participation.
-Minimum numbers for travel and sport can be found on our website and brochure, if you are unsure please contact a member of the office team.
+4.11 Minimum numbers for travel and sport are as follows Badminton, Futsal, Pool, and Tennis, are 10 people minimum.
+All other sports are 12 people minimum.
+Cancellations due to minimum numbers compensation will not be payable if we are forced to cancel, or in any way change your tour for reasons of consolidation due to minimum numbers not being attained for both travel and sport participation.
+Group trips/society trips/group weekends are 45 people unless stated in original quote.
+If you are unsure please contact a member of the office team.

 Coach Pick up

-We will cater for coach pick ups from Scottish, English and Welsh universities.
-Scottish universities’ may be subject to a coach pick up supplement.
+4.13 We will cater for coach pick ups from Scottish, English and Welsh universities.
+Scottish universities may be subject to a coach pick up supplement.
 Irish Universities must arrange their own travel to the UK where a designated pick will be arranged at least 8 weeks prior to travel.

-If you want to make a name change, you must notify us via the online booking system.
+5.1 If you want to make a name change, you must notify us via the online booking system.
 If you have an offline booking you must notify by email.
+Please note if you make a name change you will inherit the place and group of the previous holder.
+Additional admin fees will be applicable if you then wish to make further changes to your booking up until the 1st March 2020, after this date changes are no longer possible.
 The table below states the deadline dates and fees incurred.
 Groups that are flying will also be subject to these name change fees plus any additional charges that the airline imposes, which varies depending on whom you are flying with.
 Name changes may not be possible for flight inclusive groups in the run up to festivals.

-a) You must notify us in writing by email at least 56 days before departure
+i) You must notify us in writing by email or via the booking system at least 56 days before departure

 Both the transferor and transferee will be jointly and severally liable for payment of the holiday price and other associated expenses.
 Some airline carriers treat name changes as cancellations.
 Accordingly you may be required to pay for the cost of a new ticket.